wmhilton-stoplight/platform-docs/2.-workspaces/l.project-roles.md

 **Public**: Everyone including anonymous visitors can view project.

+> Style guide projects can only be set to internal visibility.

 ### Change Project Visibility

 To update the project visibility or add users to a project, select the **Share** button in the project's sidebar (next to **Edit** once a project is published).